fpagliughi/rust-industrial-io/README.md

 This is an early, pre-release verion of the crate.
 The API is under active development and may change repeatedly.
 It is not recommended to use this for production applications... yet.

-This initial development work wrappers a _specific_ version (v0.15) of _libiio_.
+This initial development work wrappers a _specific_ version (v0.18) of _libiio_.
 It assumes that the library is installed on the target system.

+## Latest News

+These are the unreleased features in this branch:

+- Support for libiio v0.18
+- Contexts have a ref-counted "inner" representation using _Rc<>_, and can be "cloned" quickly by incrementing the count.
+(Thanks, @skrap!)
+ - Devices carry a cloned reference to the context that created them, thus keeping the context alive until the last device using it gets dropped.
+ - Some clippy-recommended lints.

 ## Testing the Crate